You need to manage your projects online, so you’re considering the options, including all the Microsoft Project online options. So how do you choose?

 If you visited Microsoft’s website, you’d believe there are no alternatives for Mac.
 It’s like they’ve imagined a world without Apple and hope that we accept their story despite the iPhone, iPad and Macbook we or our team might be using.

 Related: How to Run Microsoft Project on Mac

 As much as Microsoft would like to think of itself as a monolith dominating the world of computers, it’s not.
 Projects are complicated and often have various teams, including IT, designers, graphic people and more.
-Some use PCs, others Macs.
+Some use Windows PCs, others Macs.
 What’s needed is a bridge software that can carry the work seamlessly between teams.

 Thankfully, there are Microsoft Project alternatives.

 The desktop version of Microsoft Project has long been the standard for project managers, so much so that many are incredulous that there are viable alternatives.
 Yes, there really are affordable alternatives with all the power of MS Project and without all the frustrations.

 Microsoft Project Online pricing structure is complicated.
 Even with three tiers of pricing plans, the licensing fees add up if you want your whole team to get onboard.
 That’s why there are workarounds for MS Project Online, such as a Microsoft Project Viewer, which is a tool that allows those who don’t have an Office 365 account and a contract with MS Project Online to still open and view MPP files online.

 You can see the value of such a tool, which is often free and provides a sort of hack for organizations that are wedded to the MS suite of products, but don’t want that to send them to the poorhouse.

 The problem with a view-only tool is that while it allows you to open MPP files, there is little you can do with them other than see the plan.
 If you want to change something, you’re stuck.
 Microsoft has built a wall around its software that makes it increasingly difficult for people to efficiently manage their projects.